-between successive service completions in real-life service systems.
-Further, we quantify the estimation error resulting from those procedures, and its impact on the performance of $HOL_r$ ; see Table 3.
-We show that the $HOL_r$ estimator remains effective even with imperfect information about system parameters.
+In this section, we propose estimation procedures for the arrival rate and the mean time between successive service completions in real-life service systems.
+Further, we quantify the estimation error resulting from those procedures, and its impact on the performance of HOL_r ; see Table 3.
+We show that the HOL_r estimator remains effective even with imperfect information about system parameters.

-To estimate the arrival-rate function, $\lambda(t)$ , we propose relying on forecasts relying on data from previous days, and observations over the current day, up to date.
-For $\theta{HOL_r}(t, w)$ in (4.2), we need estimates of the arrival-rate function over the interval [t - w, t].
-Here, we assume that the arrival process is a nonhomogeneous Poisson process with an integrable arrival-rate function.
-Since we observe customer arrival times, but not the arrival rates, we need to forecast future rates based on historical call volumes.
+To estimate the arrival-rate function, $\lambda(t)$, we propose relying on forecasts relying on data from previous days, and observations over the current day, up to date.
+For $\theta{HOL_r}(t, w)$ in (7), we need estimates of the arrival-rate function over the interval [t - w, t].
+Here, we assume that the arrival process is a non-homogeneous Poisson process with an integrable arrival-rate function.
+As we observe customer arrival times, but not the arrival rates, we need to forecast future rates based on historical call volumes.
 For ways of forecasting future arrival rates, we refer the reader to recent work on forecasting arrival rates to service systems such as call centers.
-For one example, Shen and Huang (2008b) propose an approach to forecast the time series of an inhomogeneous Poisson process by first building a factor model for the arrival rates, and then forecasting the time series of factor scores.
-As another example, Aldor-Noiman et al. (2009) propose an arrival count model which is based on a mixed Poisson process approach incorporating day-of-week, periodic, and exogenous effects.
+For one example, Shen and Huang (2008) propose an approach to forecast the time series of an inhomogeneous Poisson process by first building a factor model for the arrival rates, and then forecasting the time series of factor scores.
+As another example, Aldor-Noiman (2006) propose an arrival count model, which is based on a mixed Poisson process approach incorporating day-of-week, periodic, and exogenous effects.
 For other related work, see Avramidis et al. (2004), Brown et al. (2005), and references therein.